 - 1. Talk about the components of paint and their types - 2.
-Explain characteristics of resins/binders used for paints. - 3.
+Explain the process of manufacture of liquid and powder paints - 3.
 Explain different paint systems and their features or characteristics

 1.3.1 Components of Paints and Coatings

 The success of any coating depends on its nature, chemical composition, the physical condition of the substrate and application techniques.
 The compositions vary considerably depending on the end applications, economics and the durability expectations of the coated components.
 A typical paint product is a homogenous mixture of pigments, extenders, resins or binders, additives and solvents.